 10. Device compatibility and easy access

 You should access your appointment scheduler on both your mobile phone and desktop at any time of the day; this allows for full-time access and tasks scheduling.

 11. Easy to use interface

 The strength of User Interface Design determines the success of any platform.
-A user interface is what will make people to want to interact more with the platform they are using, and the same concept also applies with scheduling apps.
+A user interface will make people want to interact more with the platform they are using, and the same concept also applies to scheduling apps.
 Simple things such as the shape of a button can determine whether or not a user will know how to complete a certain task hence the app should have a highly intuitive design and be easy on the eye.
 The color schemes and overall design should be appealing and organized.

 12. Allows for appointment scheduling for all meeting types

 A good appointment scheduler should allow for multiple and group bookings.
 Each of the existing appointment schedules has its strengths when it comes to booking meetings.

 After sending a link to the people you need to meet with, a robust meeting scheduler should sync the confirmed appointments and then create an event on everyone’s calendar.

 As mentioned earlier, a great meeting scheduler should enable extensive integration with other apps.
 As such, the app should be integrated with a number of payment options that allow for easy booking and easy payment processing.

 An ideal scheduling app should have a provision for users to include the employee schedule.
 This helps in creating, processing, and automating the schedule.